 Please note: All ensembles are open to all Concordia students, regardless of their major!

 The Music Department maintains an active performance schedule.
 The Christmas concert involves both choral and instrumental forces.
 The University Choir takes a concert tour each spring, and participates in worship on campus and in area congregations on Sunday mornings.
 Groups are a regular part of the campus chapel schedule.
-Students taking private lessons are invited to perform on one of the Noonday Recitals, which are scheduled throughout the year.
+Students taking private lessons are invited to perform on student recitals and master classes, which are scheduled throughout the year.